 - Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data are kept under lock and key when not in use - Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, pinned to notice/display boards, or left anywhere else where there is general access - Where personal information needs to be taken off site, staff must sign it in and out from the school office.
-E.G. printed information used on school trips - Passwords that are at least 8 characters long containing letters and numbers are used to access school computers, laptops and other electronic devices.
-Staff and students are reminded to change their passwords at regular intervals - Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices - Staff, students or governors who store personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment (see our Information Security policy for further information) - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected
+E.G. printed information used on school trips - Strong passwords and multi-factor authentication [MFA] are used to access school resources including applications, data storage, computers, laptops and other electronic devices

+- Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices - Staff, students or governors who have a business need to store and process data will be issued with a school device.
+Personal data must not be stored or processed on non-school owned devices - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected and an appropriate Data Processing Agreement is in place